livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 {{< added-in release-2023-03 >}}

-The task list meta data plugin `li-task-list` is a read only component which is used in the table dashboard.
+The task list metadata plugin `li-task-list` is a read only component which is used in the Table Dashboard.
 It gives an overview of current tasks connected with the given document.

 [See Table Dashboard Config]({{< ref "/reference/project-config/editor-settings#upstream-components" >}})